aws-samples/automate-mlops-personalize-cdk-pipeline/README.md

 cdk deploy
 ```

-### 4. Test the pipeline
+### 5. Test the pipeline

 Following are some `Prerequisites` before you start running the pipeline:

 #### Create an Amazon S3 bucket to store the datasets
-1. Log in to the AWS Management Console and navigate to the S3 service.
+1. Log in to the AWS Management Console and navigate to the S3 service, in the same region where you deployed the Cloudformation Stack.
 2. Click on "Create bucket".
 3. Enter a unique bucket name (e.g., `personalize-datasets`).
 4. Select the AWS Region where you want to create the bucket.